The Circus Starring Britney Spears: Concert synopsis

 The show was mainly divided into four acts with different themes: The Circus, House of Fun (Anything Goes), Freakshow–Peepshow, Electro Circ and ended with the encore.
 It began with "Welcome to the Circus", a video introduction featuring Perez Hilton as Queen Elizabeth I. In the middle of the video, the cylinder screen started to rise, while Spears appeared on the video and shot Hilton with a crossbow, causing him to fall backwards onto the floor.
 As the video ended, Spears descended from the ceiling on a suspended platform, wearing the headdress, a ringmaster jacket, black shorts, high-heeled boots and carrying a whip.
 She started with a performance of "Circus", which featured acrobats taking the stage and spun on giant rings in the air.
-The song ended with Spears taking off her ringleader jacket to reveal the Swaroski-crystal corset and running into the center of the main stage, as she was surrounded by jets of smoke.
+The song ended with Spears taking off her ringleader jacket to reveal the Swarovski-crystal corset and running into the center of the main stage, as she was surrounded by jets of smoke.
 She entered a golden cage, where she performed "Piece of Me", dancing and attempting to escape from her dancers.
 A brief interlude followed, featuring a performance by acrobats twirling from suspended fabric, simulating a thunderstorm. before Spears went into "Radar" which featured her pole dancing on each of the stage's rings.

 The first intermezzo showcased her dancers doing a martial arts inspired dance to the LAZRtag remix of "Gimme More".
 In the next section, Ed Alonzo took the stage and Spears played his assistant in "Ooh Ooh Baby" entering a box and being sawed in half.
 After she came out, she entered another box in the middle of the stage and the performance ended with Alonzo dropping the curtains and showing that Spears had escaped from it, while the top of the box exploded in a shower of sparks.
 At the same time, Spears reappeared with four female dancers in one of the satellite stages, dancing to "Hot as Ice".
 The next song was the Co-Ed Remix of "Boys", which Spears performed wearing a military costume, while surrounded by her dancers, some of them riding bicycles.
 At the end of the song she performed a military drill with her male dancers before moving into "If U Seek Amy", which featured her pushing them with a giant pink mallet, in a similar way to Whac-A-Mole.
 After a brief interlude, she returned to continue the act with a Bollywood-inspired remix of "Me Against the Music".
 She briefly talked with the audience before she sat on a giant umbrella and was lifted into the air to perform "Everytime".